Pilot Licences Explained

 • The quality and consistency of the flight training is often better.

-• You will probably get your ATPL(f) licence quicker.
+• You will probably get your frozen ATPL licence quicker.

 • It takes from you zero flying experience to having the licences needed to pilot a commercial aircraft as a First Officer.